gemabrow/AIND-Sudoku/README.md

 A: We begin by examining each unit, where a unit is a 3x3 square, a row, or a column of boxes in the sudoku puzzle.
-The local constraint for a given unit -- as it applies to the naked twins strategy -- is such that, for any pair of boxes within a unit whose range are both identical and have a cardinality of 2, the possible values for the naked twins are eliminated from all other boxes the naked twins are unit members of.
+The local constraint for a given unit &mdash; as it applies to the naked twins strategy -- is such that, for any pair of boxes within a unit whose range are both identical and have a cardinality of 2, the possible values for the naked twins are eliminated from all other boxes the naked twins are unit members of.